Coool-one/real-NO-CAP-store/README.md

 <img src="RNCS-icon.png" width="128">

 # real-NO-CAP-store
-real no cap store aims to be WISH.COM 2.0 by selling very very legit products our site uses html cuz umm we wanted it to be
+real no cap store aims to be WISH.COM 2.0 by selling very very legit products. our site uses html cuz umm we wanted it to be
 <img src="preview.png" width="500">

 # where can i download this for myself